 The first step is understanding your goals for implementation.
 For example, are you trying to control costs better, improve efficiency, or alleviate frustrations with the current solution?
 Once you can clearly define your goals, it makes the discovery process much more manageable.

 At Aldridge, the discovery and selection of an ERP solution would happen during the design phase, outlined in our Framework for Successful IT.
-By understanding your goals, we would be able to research and vet different ERP solutions before recommending a best-fit solution.
+Then, by understanding your goals, we would research and vet different ERP solutions before recommending a best-fit solution.

 Step Two: Implementation